oneilsh/helm-kush/README.md

               value: admin
 ```

-And that's it; `basic-example` can now be deployed with `helm kush` without the need for forking the upstream chart, and we get kustomize
+And that's it; `basic-example` can now be deployed with `helm kush` without the need for forking the upstream chart (though we didn't include
-resources 'bundled' with the chart.
-This can be handy in cases where kustomize is used with a custom chart but the files need to match
+it as a dependency, we might have), and we get kustomize resources 'bundled' with the chart.
+This can be handy in cases where kustomize
-the chart version.
+is used with a custom chart but the files need to match the chart version.

 ## Chart Authoring w/ Interpolation